IHL and Humanitarian Assistance

 Introductory text

+During an international armed conflict, parties to an armed conflict are under the obligation to permit relief operations for the benefit of civilians, including enemy civilians.
 Art.
-23 of Convention IV outlines the basic principles applicable to relief assistance for particularly vulnerable groups among the civilian population: children under fifteen and pregnant and nursing mothers.
-It also grants the States concerned the right to inspect the contents and verify the destination of relief supplies, as well as to refuse the passage of relief goods if they have well-founded reasons to believe that they will not be distributed to the victims but rather used in the military effort.
+23 of Convention IV outlines the basic principles applicable to relief assistance, which is only intended for civilians – do they belong to the party controlling them, allies or to enemies – and which is limited to “all consignments of medical and hospital stores and objects necessary for religious worship”.
+It also provides for the delivery of all “consignments of essential foodstuffs, clothing and tonics”, but only intended for children under fifteen and pregnant and nursing mothers.
+This provision is therefore rather restrictive.
+In addition, it also grants the States concerned the right to inspect the contents and verify the destination of relief supplies, as well as to refuse the passage of relief goods if they have well-founded reasons to believe that they will not be distributed to the victims but rather used in the military effort.

 The rules regulating humanitarian assistance during non-international armed conflicts are far less developed.
 However, Art.
-18(2) of Protocol II stipulates that: “If the civilian population is suffering undue hardship owing to a lack of the supplies essential for its survival, such as foodstuffs and medical supplies, relief actions for the civilian population which are of an exclusively humanitarian and impartial nature and which are conducted without any adverse distinction shall be undertaken subject to the consent of the High Contracting Party concerned.”
+18(2) of Protocol II provides that: “If the civilian population is suffering undue hardship owing to a lack of the supplies essential for its survival, such as foodstuffs and medical supplies, relief actions for the civilian population which are of an exclusively humanitarian and impartial nature and which are conducted without any adverse distinction shall be undertaken subject to the consent of the High Contracting Party concerned.”

 SPECIFIC BIBLIOGRAPHY